edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

 ## Managing Experiments

 You may create, enable, disable, and delete experiments.
+You may also adjust the distribution of traffic between variants.

 **Key information:**